top of page

 • To enhance the musical education of those involved.

-On April 3rd 2006, Seán Creamer, founder of the National Children’s Choir, was conferred with the degree of Doctor of Laws (honoris causa) by the Higher Education Training Awards Council (HETAC) in recognition of his services to music education over a period of almost 60 years, especially through the National Children’s Choir.
+Dr Creamer, was conferred with the degree of Doctor of Laws (honoris causa) by the Higher Education Training Awards Council (HETAC) in recognition of his services to music education over a period of almost 60 years, especially through the National Children’s Choir.

 Minister for Education and Science, Mary Hanafin T.D., presented Seán with his parchment.
 This honour reflects greatly on the National Children’s Choir and its contribution, under Sean’s inspired and enthusiastic guidance, to the musical education of tens of thousands of primary school children since 1985.